 Cucumbers and cats.
 Cats and cucumbers.
-This combination has been the inspiration behind a ton of internet videos that showcase cats getting scared by them, but now others have made rounds of cats eating cucumbers – so the question begs, are they actually safe for cats to consume?
+This combination has been the inspiration behind a ton of internet videos that showcase cats getting scared by them, but now others have made rounds of cats eating cucumbers – so the question begs, is it safe for cats to eat cucumbers?

 Can Cats Eat Cucumbers?

 The short answer is yes!
 Cats can indeed eat cucumbers, as they aren’t toxic to either cats or dogs.
 It is perfectly safe to offer your cat a slice of cucumber from time to time.
 They can actually be a great source of dietary fiber, though they don’t really provide a lot in terms of minerals, key vitamins, and amino acids.